HHS/meshrdf/concepts.md

   modelled in the RDF.

-* \<ConceptRelation>s (see the [documentation on the XML elements](http://www.nlm.nih.gov/mesh/xml_data_elements.html#ConceptRelation) aree converted into simple triples on the basis of the \@RelationName attribute:
+* \<ConceptRelation>s (see the [documentation on the XML elements](http://www.nlm.nih.gov/mesh/xml_data_elements.html#ConceptRelation)) are converted into simple triples on the basis of the @RelationName attribute:
     * BRD - skos:broader
     * NRW - skos:narrower
     * REL - skos:related